OpenPhilology/nidaba/docs/devguide.md

 5. Misplaced code (i.e. code not in the proper place within the project hiararchy.)
 6. "Smelly" or mathematically substandard code. (i.e. implementing a factorial function with recursion instead of iteration.)
 7. Lack of proper logging/exception handling.
-8. Failure to handle unicode properly.
+8. Failure to handle encodings properly.

 Versioning and Dependency Management
 ------------------------------------

 Versioning:
 Iris maintains two kinds of principal branches.
 These are the main development branch, and LTS (long term support) branches.
-The dev branchs and the master branch, along with new feature development branches.
+The dev branchs are the master branch and new feature development branches.
 These are kept up to date with the latest dependencies.
-The LTS branches are stables versions which are available with stored versions of all their dependencies.
-This is to ensure usable versions of Iris in the event that new dependency updates cause temporary instability in the dev branches at the same time an older dependency version becomes unavailable.
+The LTS branches are stable versions which are available with bundled copies of all their dependencies.
+This is to ensure usable distributios of Iris exist in the event that new dependency updates cause temporary instability in the dev branches at the same time an older dependency version becomes unavailable.
 LTS branches are maintained just like the dev branch, but with critical dependency updates only.

 Dependencies:
 Iris uses pip and Pypi for all its dependency management.
 Whenever a new commit us uploaded to a branch, a copy of the pip generated requirements file is included with that commit.
 This way, all dependencies can be automatically synchronized with Iris source at any point in the version history using pip freeze and pip install -r.